megclaypool/pantheon-clone-to-local/README.md

 ## Bonus

 When you clone a site with the clone script, a robo script will installed at the root of your site.
-From then on you can just enter `robo pull` in the terminal to replace your local database with a fresh copy of the database from Pantheon, and `robo pullfiles` to pull copies of the uploads :)
+From then on you can just navigate to your site root in the terminal and enter `robo pull` to replace your local database with a fresh copy of the database from Pantheon, and `robo pullfiles` to pull copies of the uploads :)